MS in Oral Sciences Admissions Information

 Letters of Evaluation

-Preference given to applicants with at least one of the following: DAT, MCAT, GRE.
+Preference is given to applicants with the GRE, MCAT, and/or DAT.

 Transcripts